 Australian and New Zealand Standard Industrial Classification (ANZSIC)

-The Australian and New Zealand Standard Industrial Classification (ANZSIC) has been created for the compilation and analysis of industry statistics in Australia and New Zealand.
-The system was jointly developed by the Australian Bureau of Statistics and Statistics New Zealand to facilitate the comparability of industry statistics between the two countries and with the rest of the world.
-ANZSIC is a hierarchical system comprising four levels, ranging from broad "divisions" to more specific "classes".
-It was first released in 1993 and last revised in 2013.
+The Australian and New Zealand Standard Industrial Classification (ANZSIC) was introduced in 1993 and is jointly managed by the Australian Bureau of Statistics (ABS) and Statistics New Zealand (Stats NZ).
+ANZSIC was developed to facilitate the comparability of industrial statistics between the two countries and with the rest of the world.
+ANZSIC is a hierarchical system comprising four levels, ranging from broad Divisions to more specific Classes.

-The ANZSIC is structured hierarchically into four levels of aggregation, as follows:
+ANZSIC 2006 is structured hierarchically into four levels of aggregation, as follows:

-• Divisions: There are 19 divisions denoted by English alphabets from A to S. This is the broadest level in the ANZSIC classification system.
-For example, section B represents "mining".
+• Divisions: 19 divisions denoted by English alphabets from A to S. This is the broadest level in ANZSIC 2006.
+For example, Division G covers "Retail Trade".

-• Subdivisions: There are 86 subdivisions represented by two-digit numeric codes.
-For example, code 07 represents "Oil and Gas Extraction".
+• Subdivisions: 86 subdivisions represented by two-digit numeric codes.
+For example, code 39 covers "Motor Vehicle and Motor Vehicle Parts Retailing".

-• Groups: There are 214 groups represented by three-digit numeric codes.
+• Groups: 214 groups represented by three-digit numeric codes.
+For example, code 391 covers "Motor Vehicle Retailing".

-• Classes: There are 506 classes represented by four-digit numeric codes.
+• Classes: 506 classes represented by four-digit numeric codes.
+For example, code 3911 covers "Car Retailing".

-The table below gives a breakdown of each of the 19 divisions in the ANZSIC system.
-The manufacturing division has the highest number of classes (143), followed by "agriculture, forestry, and fishing" (49), and retail trade (43).
+The table below gives a breakdown of each of the 19 divisions in ANZSIC 2006.
+The manufacturing division has the highest number of classes with 143, followed by "Agriculture, Forestry, and Fishing" with 49, and Retail Trade with 43.

 Division